All Earth Products are available

 Yard waste mulch is ground through a 3"x4" screen which produces pieces 3.5"to 4" long, and no greater than 1" in circumference with a majority of the material smaller than 1/2 inch.

 Spring and fall are the best times of year to apply mulch.
 One cubic yard of mulch spread two inches thick will cover approximately 180 square feet of ground.
 Spread mulch evenly, but avoid mulching directly around stems and trunks of trees.

 Compost is a dark, crumbly soil-like material that is an excellent natural soil additive.
 It can help transform heavy red clay or loose sand into rich fertile soil without the use of chemicals.
 To rejuvenate an impoverished soil or establish a new garden plot, apply 2 to 3 inches of compost, and dig it into the surface of the soil.

 Orange County Solid Waste Management is unable to guarantee that these products do not contain weed seeds, organisms, metal or other contaminants.
-Orange County is not responsible for any damage due to loading or delivery.
+Orange County is not responsible for any damage due to loading.